 Create a customized palette by capturing colors from images in the Files app.

-Open the Color Picker and tap Palettes.
+Open the Color Panel and tap Palettes.
 Tap New palette > Create new palette in the top left hand corner and select New from File.

 Upon tapping you will navigate to the Files app where you will be able to see any files you have saved.
 Tap any .JPG or .PNG file for Procreate Pocket to create a customized palette from the colors captured within that image.
 Initially your custom made palette's title will be ‘Palette from image’.
 You can rename this by tapping the palette's title.